awsdocs/amazon-api-gateway-developer-guide/doc_source/security_iam_service-with-iam.md

 ## API Gateway identity\-based policies<a name="security_iam_service-with-iam-id-based-policies"></a>

 With IAM identity\-based policies, you can specify which actions and resources are allowed or denied as well as the conditions under which actions are allowed or denied\.
-API Gateway [supports specific actions, resources, and condition keys](https://docs.aws.amazon.com/service-authorization/latest/reference/list_manageamazonapigateway.html#manageamazonapigateway-policy-keys)\.
+API Gateway supports specific actions, resources, and condition keys\.
+For more information about the API Gateway\-specific actions, resources, and condition keys, see [Actions, resources, and condition keys for Amazon API Gateway Management](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonapigatewaymanagement.html) and [Actions, resources, and condition keys for Amazon API Gateway Management V2](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonapigatewaymanagementv2.html)\.
 For information about all of the elements that you use in a JSON policy, see [IAM JSON Policy Elements Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html) in the *IAM User Guide*\.

 The following example shows an identity\-based policy that allows a user to create or update only private REST APIs\.
 For more examples, see [Amazon API Gateway identity\-based policy examples](security_iam_id-based-policy-examples.md)\.